A call for future leaders

 Interested candidates will participate in a rigorous and thorough selection process, designed to identify the most promising young leaders from around the world.
 The process includes an online application and credentials evaluation as well as in-person regional interviews.
 Those selected will have demonstrated their potential to not only benefit from but also contribute to the Schwarzman Scholars program.

 Required forms and records include:

 - A complete and successfully submitted online application, including the requested personal statement(s) and supplementary components below.

-- Uploaded transcripts/academic records from every college or university attended (degree or non-degree, full or part-time, undergraduate or graduate).
+- Uploaded transcripts/academic records from every degree-granting college or university attended (undergraduate or graduate – must be combined into one PDF and then uploaded).
 If transcripts are not in English, official translations must be included.

 - Video: Submission of a video is strongly recommended but not required.
 The video can be up to one minute in length, and candidates are invited to introduce themselves in any style or setting they think best conveys their interests and personality.
 Note: the file must be less than 20MB in order for you to upload it to the application.

 - Current resume/CV: Please submit a resume or c.v. appropriate for any application for employment in your country.
 This can be no longer than 2 pages.